sohamgoswami07/YouTube-Ad-Skipper/README.md

 </ul>

 # How to use
 Go to your <strong>Chrome</strong> browser extension and enable the <strong>Developer option</strong> in top right corner.
-Now click on the <strong>Upload button</strong>.
-Upload the zip file and that's enough now good to go.
-It works automatically.
-Enjoy ad free YouTube.
+Now, click on the <strong>Pack Extension</strong> button and upload the zip file or click on the <strong>Load Unpacked</strong> button and upload the extracted zip file.
+That's enough, now you can enjoy add free YouTube videos.

 # Creator
 Created and developed by Soham Goswami..